 5. Look for the Finer Details

 One problem with vacation photos is that they often look generic.
 If you can, this should be avoided.
-You’ve probably seen ten almost identical photos of a significant landmark such as the Eiffel Tower.
+You’ve probably seen ten almost identical photos of a significant landmark such as the Eiffel Tower in Paris.
 While it can be great to capture these generic photos, getting something totally different will really give your photos an edge.
 You can look for more artistic interpretations of things, or just focus on the more discrete details.
 Pull out things to focus on, the details you want to highlight and compose your photos with those in mind.

 A great way of composing to highlight a certain feature is to use leading lines.
 These are lines that lead the viewer’s eye to a certain point (your main feature).
 Alternative ways of emphasizing your subject include using the rule of thirds to compose your image.
 Putting your feature on one of the rule of thirds lines.

 Related Post: 52 Tips to Improve Your Photography Skills (Fast!)